 In London, St. Patrick’s Day is a jovial three-day event celebrating Irish culture and history.
 Each day, Trafalgar Square showcases Irish artists with performances from stars of the West End Musicals.
-The Irish Street Food Market takes place in Trafalgar Square East, and be sure to check out the Irish Film Festival.
+The Irish Street Food Market takes place in Trafalgar Square East, and be sure to check out the Irish Film Festival from March 13-15.

 St. Patrick’s Day is a month-long affair in Savannah which makes it a particularly travel destination in March.
-The party peaks during the St. Patrick’s Day Festival on River Street and City Market on March 15th and 16th.
+The party peaks during the St. Patrick’s Day Festival on River Street and City Market on March 13th and 15th, while the parade takes place on St. Patrick’s Day itself.
 Fun for the whole family, the festival includes live entertainment, goofy photo booths, crowd-pleasing street food, and plenty of beverages!